Oximus-ddv/ddv_save_editor_new/README.md

+This is a rework of : https://github.com/BenCG3/Ddv-Save-Editor/ big shootout to BenCG3 for his work !

 # DDV Save Editor - Python Version

 A modern, comprehensive save file editor for Disney Dreamlight Valley, rebuilt in Python with advanced features and enhanced functionality.